TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/File/Index.rst

          an image-tag.
 All other formats are read and inserted into the HTML code.

-         The maximum filesize of documents to be read is set to 1024 kb internally!
+         The maximum filesize of documents to be read is set to 1024 KB internally!